jpzhangvincent/llmfinetune-agent/execution_plan.md

 **Enhancements:**

-*   **Interactive Dashboard:**  A web-based dashboard for visualizing the fine-tuning process, evaluation results, and agent interactions.
+*   **Interactive UI:**  A web-based dashboard for visualizing the fine-tuning process, evaluation results, and agent interactions.
 This would greatly improve the user experience for non-programmers.
 *   **Automated Model Selection:** Implement logic to recommend models based on task requirements and available resources.
 *   **Advanced Debugging:** Incorporate more sophisticated debugging techniques, such as analyzing attention weights or using interpretability tools.
 *   **Version Control:** Integrate with a version control system (like Git) to track changes to the model, data, and configuration.